DRET Teaching School Hub

 Cost

-Scholarship funding to cover the full NPQ course cost will be available to teachers and leaders from:
+From spring 2025, scholarship funding to cover the full NPQ course cost will be available to teachers and leaders from:

-• the 50% of schools with the highest proportion of students who attract pupil premium funding
+• 16-19 settings: the top 50% of state funded settings in England that have the highest proportion of students eligible for disadvantage funding

 For the early years leadership NPQ, highly disadvantaged early years settings will also be eligible.

-• leading primary maths
+• leading teaching

 Apply